lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 2. Subtraction (-)
 Subtraction is used to subtract one value from another.
+- Displays a column of numbers whose value is subtracted by 5

 ```sql
 SELECT column1, column2, column2 - number FROM name_table;
 ```